SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 ```
 <br>
-That code gives us the below plots - the first being for *Feature Importance* and the second for *Permutation Importance*!
+That code gives us the below plots - the first being for *Feature Importance* and the second for *Permutation Importance.*

 <br>
 ![alt text](/img/posts/rf-regression-feature-importance.png "Random Forest Feature Importance Plot")